What is Xylazine, the Flesh-Rotting “Zombie drug” Flooding Los Angeles?

 Treatment for Opioid Addiction Near LA

-If you or a loved one need help, please call to speak to a compassionate admissions navigator at Laguna Treatment Hospital detox and inpatient rehab in Orange County, CA.
+If you or a loved one need help, please call to speak to a compassionate admissions navigator at Laguna Treatment Center detox and inpatient rehab in Orange County, CA.

 You can also find treatment options near you by using the Substance Abuse and Mental Health Services Administration’s (SAMHSA) treatment locator tool.